luciangreen/Combination-Algorithm-Writer-with-Predicates/README.md

 It verifies for no singletons.

+# Prerequisites

+* Please download and install SWI-Prolog for your machine at `https://www.swi-prolog.org/build/`.

+# 1. Install manually

+Download <a href="http://github.com/luciangreen/Combination-Algorithm-Writer-with-Predicates/">this repository</a>.

-# Installation from List Prolog Package Manager (LPPM)
+# 2. Or Install from List Prolog Package Manager (LPPM)

-* Optionally, you can install from LPPM by installing <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine, downloading the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>,
+* Download the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>:

 ```
 git clone https://github.com/luciangreen/List-Prolog-Package-Manager.git
 cd List-Prolog-Package-Manager
 swipl
+['lppm'].
+lppm_install("luciangreen","Combination-Algorithm-Writer-with-Predicates")
+halt
 ```
-loading LPPM with `['lppm'].` then installing the package by running `lppm_install("luciangreen","Combination-Algorithm-Writer-with-Predicates").`.

-Installation
+# Running

+* In Shell:
+`cd Combination-Algorithm-Writer-with-Predicates`
+`swipl`

-Load all files in the form:
+* Load all files in the form:
 ```
 ['lpi_caw_commands.pl'].
 ['listprologinterpreter1listrecursion4copy52'].